-Keep in mind that those who study ecology are often recruited in other job titles, such as environmental consultants, natural resources directors, program managers, lobbyists, and lawyers.
+Keep in mind that those who study ecology are often recruited for other job titles, such as environmental consultants, natural resources directors, program managers, lobbyists, and lawyers.

-Job description of environmental science are as follows:
+The job description of environmental scientist are as follows:

 Jobs in ecology can explain life processes and interactions, fuel ecosystems and how ecosystems evolve.
 Ecologists can conduct research, find applied positions, or even find an education location.
 Regardless, successful ecologists will be responsible for many of these similar tasks:

-Second-level residents often serve as team leadership or senior advisors to their workforce.
+Second-level residents often serve as team leaders or senior advisors to their workforce.
 Accordingly, they may have additional administrative responsibilities such as:

-The project conducts planning, research and analysis and evaluation for best guidance
+- The project conducts planning, research and analysis, and evaluation for the best guidance

-Consulting activities including: project management, dispatch time tracking, schedule communication, management of staff / supervision and driving profits
+- Consulting activities including project management, dispatch time tracking, schedule communication, management of staff/supervision, and

 What are the requirements for teaching ecology?